Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 What Resolver does is it simply fetches you the data of this sub objects or models based on the foreign key relation and the logic you provide.

-Yes, I know some of you might get a question why need of resolvers we can directly fetch it when we call our main query, yes you can do that but think of a scenerio where a sub object has many variables or a object has many objects, in this case database query would get too long and might not be a feasible option where a user only needs data for main object not for sub object.
+Yes, I know some of you might get a question why need of resolvers we can directly fetch it when we call our main query, yes you can do that but think of a scenario where a sub object has many variables or a object has many objects, in this case database query would get too long and might not be a feasible option where a user only needs data for main object not for sub object.

 You might ask then we can simply create a new service for fetching that data.
 Again my answer will be yes you can create that but thats the beauty of graphql you don't need to do that as custom resolver can solve that problem why call different queries when you can get data in same service.

 I hope now your doubt are clear, so moving on to implementation part of custom resolvers.

-I am using [DataLoaden library by vektah](https://github.com/vektah/dataloaden), you can use any thing is you want else directly write implementation logic in custom resolvers
+I am using [DataLoaden library by vektah](https://github.com/vektah/dataloaden), you can use anything is you want else directly write implementation logic in custom resolvers

 We need to create three data loaders i.e. for company, task and employee